VoiceOfYggdrasil/FinancialTracker/README.md

 2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
 3. After the project opens, wait for IntelliJ to index the files and set up the project.
 4. Find the main class with the `public static void main(String[] args)` method.
-5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+5. Right-click on the file and select 'Run 'FinancialTracker.main()'' to start the application.

 ## Technologies Used

-- Java: Mention the version you are using.
+- Java: JDK 17.
 - Any additional libraries or frameworks used in the project.

 ## Demo